protocol/launchpad/docs/protocol-labs-network/teams-in-pl.md

 Learn about the cool projects, apps, and tooling that is being built using the Protocol Labs technologies in the [Built on IPFS and Filecoin section](https://protocol-labs.gitbook.io/launchpad-curriculum/other-resources/built-on-ipfs-filecoin).

-## Major Network Services and Working Groups

-**Working Groups (WGs)**
-Working groups are cross-team projects that each have a captain, responsible for the person who is the DRI for the projects, writes specs, plans, and guides the project & its members, publishing progress and OKRs.
-- Ecosystem WG
-- PL EngRes WG

-**Network Tooling**
-- Builders Funnel
-- Talent Funnel
-- Network Member Services

 ### Working Groups, Teams, and Organizations